HHC vs. THC; How Do They Compare

 HHC was discovered in the 1940s by chemist Roger Adams.
 He created HHC by adding hydrogen to the THC molecule and altering its physical properties.
 The process, called hydrogenation, is first described in a 1947 patent document.

-Hydrogenation modifies the structure of delta 9 THC by replacing a double bond with two hydrogen atoms, which changes its molecular weight and also makes it more stable.
-According to Mark Scialdone, a chemist and BR Brands Chief Science Officer, hydrogenation improves “stability and resistance to thermo-oxidative breakdown”—which means HHC has a longer shelf life and is less prone to damage caused by UV light and heat.
+Hydrogenation modifies the structure of delta-9 THC by replacing a double bond with two hydrogen atoms, which changes its molecular weight and makes it more stable.
+According to Mark Scialdone, a chemist and BR Brands Chief Science Officer, hydrogenation improves “stability and resistance to thermo-oxidative breakdown,” meaning HHC has a longer shelf life and is less prone to damage caused by UV light and heat.

 This is kind of tricky.
 Although HHC isn’t technically a THC, it does produce similar effects—if you use enough of it.
-When it’s produced in the lab, an HHC batch is a mix of active and inactive HHC molecules.
+When produced in the lab, an HHC batch mixes active and inactive HHC molecules.
 The active HHC binds well with your body’s cannabinoid receptors; the others don’t.

-Manufacturers haven’t yet figured out a cost-effective way to separate high-potency HHC from its low-potency twin, so commercial HHC—which is a mix of the two forms—may be something of a crapshoot for the buyer.
+Manufacturers haven’t yet figured out a cost-effective way to separate high-potency HHC from its low-potency twin, so commercial HHC—a mix of the two forms—may be a crapshoot for the buyer.
 But HHC does have noticeable effects.
-Reports from users generally describe the HHC high as being somewhere between delta 8 and delta 9 THC.
+Reports from users generally describe the HHC high as being somewhere between delta-8 and delta-9 THC.

-Pretty much everything we know about HHC’s effects and side effects is anecdotal.
-That said, users report the same set of side effects familiar to delta 9 THC users: anxiety and paranoia, dry mouth, dry and red eyes, hunger, and insomnia.
-In conclusion, you can see that when comparing HHC vs THC and the effect you get, they are very similar.
+Everything we know about HHC’s effects and side effects is anecdotal.
+Users report the same side effects familiar to Delta-9 users: anxiety and paranoia, dry mouth, dry and red eyes, hunger, and insomnia.
+In conclusion, you can see that they are very similar when comparing HHC vs. THC and the effect you get.

 It appears that HHC may not break down in the body in the same way as THC.
 Unlike the delta-8, delta-9, and delta-10 forms of THC, there is some evidence that HHC doesn’t metabolize into 11-hydroxy-THC, which is the breakdown substance many drug panels test for.

 But that hasn’t been studied and isn’t certain.
-So far, no one knows for sure that HHC won’t leave evidence of use in your blood, urine or hair.
-If your employer tests for drug use, we suggest you not risk your job by using HHC.
+So far, no one knows that HHC won’t leave evidence of use in your blood, urine, or hair.
+If your employer tests for drug use, we suggest you not risk your job using HHC.

 HHC hasn’t been widely studied, unlike more abundant cannabinoids like delta 9 THC or CBD, but there has been some promising research.
 A 2011 study showed that some synthetic analogs of hexahydrocannabinol (HHC) “strongly inhibited breast cancer cell-induced angiogenesis and tumor growth.”
 Japanese researchers published a paper in 2007 describing HHC’s impressive pain-blocking capability in mice.
 But it is probably too early to say whether HHC has great promise as a therapeutic drug.

-The 2018 Farm Bill federally legalized the hemp plant and all its derivatives, unless the plant or anything made from it contains delta 9 THC at a concentration higher than 0.3 percent.
-HHC technically isn’t THC at all, so it should skirt federal scrutiny—right?
+The 2018 Farm Bill federally legalized the hemp plant and all its derivatives unless the plant or anything made from it contains delta 9 THC at a concentration higher than 0.3 percent.
+HHC technically isn’t THC, so it should skirt federal scrutiny—right?
 Maybe.

 Even though HHC is found naturally in the cannabis plant, that’s not where commercial HHC comes from.
 It’s a lab-produced product made by hydrogenating hemp-derived cannabinoids under pressure with a catalyst like palladium.
 Scientists at the National Cannabis Industry Association call the result a “semi-synthetic” cannabis compound.

-That could mean HHC will get the attention of the Drug Enforcement Administration (DEA).
+That could mean HHC will get the Drug Enforcement Administration’s (DEA) attention.
 A cannabinoid expert at biotech company Creo thinks HHC falls under the Federal Analogue Act, which automatically classifies analogs of Schedule 1 drugs as Schedule 1 drugs themselves.
 If the DEA agrees, HHC could have a very short commercial heyday.

 Where can HHC be found?

 Reportedly, only one U.S. manufacturer produces HHC and offers it wholesale.
 We aren’t sure that’s true, but it’s a fact that not many companies are producing it.
-Consequently, only a handful of companies are offering HHC at retail, and they haven’t been doing it for long.
+Consequently, only a handful of companies offer HHC at retail, and they haven’t been doing it for long.

-A quick Google search brought up about a dozen online retailers offering a variety of HHC products.
-Most sellers offer vape carts filled with HHC oil, and many have gummies.
-Less common but definitely available are disposable HHC vapes, tinctures for oral consumption, and concentrates for dabbing.
-At least one company sells “HHC flower”—which is hemp flower coated or infused with HHC.
+A quick Google search revealed a dozen online retailers offering various HHC products.
+Most sellers offer vape carts filled with HHC oil; many have gummies.
+Disposable HHC vapes, tinctures for oral consumption, and concentrates for dabbing are less common but available.
+At least one company sells “HHC flower”—hemp flower coated or infused with HHC.

-If HHC remains legally viable, and especially if it becomes less expensive to manufacture high-potency HHC, this promising cannabinoid will become more available in the diverse cannabis marketplace.
+If HHC remains legally viable, especially if it becomes less expensive to manufacture high-potency HHC, this promising cannabinoid will become more available in the diverse cannabis marketplace.
+The Farm Bill is up for revision in 2023, which could impact current hemp products.